 There is no exotic new invention here.
-What’s novel is synthesizing these disparate but proven resources in the service of community Web journalism.
-The synthesis makes it possible for independent news co-ops using model to draw from the four sources of revenue detailed below, and thus to thrive even in communities that lack the advertising dollars to support original reporting by dying newspapers that rely heavily on advertising revenue.
+Banyan merely synthesizes disparate but proven resources in the service of community web journalism and community engagement.
+The synthesis makes it possible for independent news co-ops using Banyan’s model to draw from the sources of revenue listed below, and thus to succeed even in news desert communities that lack the advertising dollars to support dying newspapers or, for that matter, web news sites that rely heavily on advertising.

-The consumer cooperative form is the bedrock for Banyan’s model.
-We chose this base for two reasons: 1) the power of its inherent trustworthiness, which arises because in this form of business entity there can be no structural conflict between serving the customers and serving the owners, and 2) its strength and stability in economic settings too arid to support for-profit models; this has proven true for a long list of industries the world over.
+We chose the consumer cooperative as the bedrock for Banyan’s model not only for its inherent trustworthiness but also for its strength and stability in economic settings too arid to support for-profit models; this has proven true for a long list of industries the world over.

-In fact, people rarely come together to shoulder the voluntary work of forming a co-op except in response to the market failing to deliver something needed.
+In fact, volunteers rarely come together to shoulder the work of forming a co-op except in response to the market failing to deliver something needed.
 For example, the number of credit unions exploded during the Great Depression when banks failed and credit dried up.

-The Banyan Project is a response to a similar drying-up, that of reliable news and information in an ever-expanding number of communities that are becoming news deserts.
+The Banyan Project is a response to a similar drying-up, that of reliable news and information in an expanding number of communities that are becoming news deserts.

 The co-op form figures in all four of the main revenue streams the model draws from:

-Annual membership payments, long a staple of European co-op newspapers, have yet to be tapped in the U.S.
+Annual co-op membership payments.
+Long a staple of European co-op newspapers, this stream has yet to be tapped in the U.S.

 Advertising.
-To help local advertisers adhere with the news co-op as a community institution, the model includes a special business sponsor category of co-op membership; for an annual fee these members would receive a business directory listing, an advertising discount and other benefits.
+To help local advertisers adhere to the news co-op as a community institution, the model includes a special business-sponsor category of co-op membership; for an annual fee these members receive a business directory listing, an advertising discount and other benefits.

 Crowdfunding of major reporting projects.
 Co-ops’ trustworthiness makes them ideal for cultivating crowdfunding, which is peer networking monetized.

 Grants.
 Because co-ops are by law oriented toward service to members rather than profits to investors, news co-ops will be able to seek grant funding for special projects or to ensure coverage of specific issues, such as the environment.
 Such grants will likely be sporadic and most will flow through a fiscal sponsor.